Grab-it: A Claw for Retrieving Items Underwater (and more)

 Hints

-3D printable downloadable files are available (free to use, just select):
+downloadable files are available (free to use, just select):